 In this process, Meredith works collaboratively with clients to foster self-awareness, self-expression, and healthier intra- and inter- personal relationships.
 She strongly believes that each person is unique, and has existing strengths and attributes that can be nurtured to create meaningful change.

 Meredith has worked with individuals in a variety of settings including: private practice, public mental health services and organisations supporting those with behaviours of addiction.
-She has experience in working with adolescents and adults with a range of concerns including anxiety, depression, emotion dysregulation, trauma, stress, grief and bereavement, substance use issues, perfectionism and academic and/or occupational difficulties.
+She has experience in working with adolescents and adults with a range of concerns including trauma, complex trauma, anxiety, depression, emotion dysregulation, stress, grief and bereavement, substance use issues, perfectionism and academic and/or occupational difficulties.

 Tim is a registered Psychologist experienced in working with individuals across a range of age groups and treatment settings.